Aparnak12/CS8395_DeepLearning_Assignments/HW1/README.md

 ## Q2: Multi-Layer Perceptrons (MLP) (`DL_HW1_Q2.ipynb`)

-Examines how MLP size and initialization affect the solution to a classification task.
+Examines how MLP size and initialization affect the solution to a toy classification task.

-- **Q2.1**: Designs minimal architecture to solve a toy dataset.
+- **Q2.1**: Designs the smallest possible MLP to solve the problem.
 Includes weights, biases, and activations.
-- **Q2.2**: Implements and trains the MLP across 10 random initializations.
-Plots accuracy histogram and analyzes failures.
+- **Q2.2**: Trains the MLP over 10 random initializations and plots a histogram of accuracies.
+Analyzes any training failures.
-- **Q2.3**: Repeats training with a larger hidden layer (10–100 units), compares histograms and results.
+- **Q2.3**: Repeats with a larger hidden layer (10–100 units), compares accuracy distributions and training behavior.

 **Input File**: `hw1_p2.npy`